 A required selector attribute.
 It contains an absolute selector which selects the nodes to which this rule applies.

+Exactly one of the following

-A required ready-to-process attribute that contains a comma separated list of values of the process requested for the content.
+A readyToProcess attribute that contains a comma separated list of values of the process requested for the content in the order with which they should be applied.
 For possible values see list below, and other possible user defined values are possible.

-An optional processPointer that contains a relative selector pointing to a node that contains the readiness information.
-A pointer to an external set of process type definitions used for ready-to-process if the default value set is not used.
+An readyToProcessRef that contains a absolute selector pointing to an externalspecification of the processes that should be applied to the content, e.g. an executable workflow specification.

-An optional revised (yes|no) attribute.
-Indicates if this is a different version of content that was previously marked as ready for the declared process.

-An optional ready-to-publish (yes|no) attribute.
-Indicates if the content can be published before the processes requested are complete.
-For example, publishing the original language content without having ready the translations, of publishing the machine translated content without doing first the requested post-editing.
+An optional updated attribute.
+Indicate the time at which the content to be processed was last updated.
+This enables checks to be performed on the update to content to be processed.
+The value should be *****.

 An optional priority attribute that indicates the priority of the content for the process.
-Values 1/4|2/4|3/4|4/4.
+For example values could be selected from alues 1/42/4|3/4|4/4.
 The lower priority would be 1/4 (1 out of 4 that is the total number of priorities), the highest would be 4/4 (urgent).

-A required ready-at attribute.
+A optional readyAt attribute.
 Defines the time the content is ready for the process (e.g “30/08/2012 12:00:00.000 UTC").

-An optional complete-by attribute that provides a target date-time for completing the process (e.g “01/09/2012 12:00:00.000 UTC").
+An optional completeBy attribute that provides a target date-time for completing the process (e.g “01/09/2012 12:00:00.000 UTC").

 Note: